chinthysl/AXI_PCB_defect_detection/README.md

 ## DVC integration

 This section will explains about setting up the data version controlling and storage for the project.
-Currently we don't do DVC.
+Data version control is integrated in this project.
+You can simple train any model by changing parameters of the neural network models.
+After training you'll see changes in data folders.
+DVC commit those changes followed by a git commit.
+Trained models and data will be tracked by a local DVC storage.